HangfireIO/Hangfire.Documentation/background-processing/processing-jobs-in-web-app.rst

 .. admonition:: Install ``Microsoft.Owin.Host.SystemWeb`` for ASP.NET + IIS
    :class: warning

    If you are using OWIN extension methods for ASP.NET application hosted in IIS, ensure you have ``Microsoft.Owin.Host.SystemWeb`` package installed.
-Otherwise some features like `graceful shutdown <processing-background-jobs>`_ feature will not work for you.
+Otherwise some features like :doc:`graceful shutdown <processing-background-jobs>` feature will not work for you.

    If you installed Hangfire through the ``Hangfire`` package, this dependency is already installed.